nicocraft31/SimpleMathInterpreter/README.md

 It's written (for now) in C++, it's got a very simple and clunky lexer and parser, and I'm implementing the interpreter.

-This is a project for me to learn, in the future, I will make a real programming language, compiled and everything.
+This is a project for me to learn.
+So, in the future, I will make a real programming language, compiled and everything.